t3dotgg/t3-astro/src/pages/blog/posts/vite-vercel.md

 ![Vite + Vercel](https://t3.gg/images/vite-vercel/twitter.png)

+### UPDATE (7/13/21)

+Vite is [officially supported on Vercel now](https://vercel.com/changelog/vite-projects-can-now-be-deployed-with-zero-configuration).
+That means the rest of this post is out of date and should be ignored.

+For history's sake....

+### Original

 I like fast, simple dev environments.
 [Vite](https://vitejs.dev) has quickly become my go-to build tool for any new single page app project.
 [Vercel](https://vercel.com) is my host of choice, greatly simplifying the deployment experience for both static web apps and associated APIs.

 I've been loving Vercel's [serverless function implementation](https://vercel.com/docs/serverless-functions/introduction), which enables quick deploys of lambdas by adding JS (or TS) files to the `/api` directory in your repo.
 You can even run these locally with the Vercel CLI.